Videomancer

 - Connect the RGB outputs to a monitor or capture device

-- Set ANALOG VIDEO OUT to RGB
+- Set Analog Out Mode to RGB

 1V RGB + Sync out